UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 `alt.Scale` (this technique could be used to reverse any scale in Altair, including the value along one of the axes).

-The viridis colour scheme was designed by the developers of matplotlib (another Python plotting package).
-In addition to the colour schemes linked in the previous slide deck, more details and examples are available in the [matplotlib documentation](http://matplotlib.org/users/colormaps.html), and many of the core design principles are outlined in [this entertaining talk](https://www.youtube.com/watch?v=xAoljeRJ3lU), including the design choice behind viridis.
+The Viridis colour scheme was designed by the developers of matplotlib (another Python plotting package).
+In addition to the colour schemes linked in the previous slide deck, more details and examples are available in the [matplotlib documentation](http://matplotlib.org/users/colormaps.html), and many of the core design principles are outlined in [this entertaining talk](https://www.youtube.com/watch?v=xAoljeRJ3lU), including the design choice behind Viridis.

 Note that we are using filled circular marks and the `size` parameter to enlarge the points slightly and make it easier to see the changes in